cu/silicon/README.md

 To import the data:

 4. Move or rename the old `instance/silicon.sqlite`, if it exists.
-5. Run `poetry run flask --app silicon init-db`.
+5. Run `uv run flask --app silicon init-db`.
 6. Run `sqlite3 instance/silicon.sqlite < silicon_data.sql`.
 7. Start the Silicon instance.